 Module Description: The goals of this module are to familiarize students with the structure and function of cell-surface receptors and the molecular basis of receptor-driven signaling and basic enzyme kinetics.
 The course will build upon the knowledge base presented in Bioregulation I and will draw parallels between the quantitative constants used for the description of enzymes and receptor proteins, while highlighting the fact that in most fields quantification of protein behavior uses similar approaches.
 The goals of the module will be achieved by series of lectures, paper discussions and homework assignments.
 All teaching will stress the qualitative and quantitative aspects of protein and enzyme activities.
 This module will thus provide students with a strong foundation of quantitative interpretation of experimental data while teaching mathematical tools that are applicable to interactions between any molecules: receptor-ligand, enzyme-substrate, protein-protein, protein-DNA, protein-RNA, etc.

-PHAR 8324 - Fundamentals of Pharmacology: Receptor Theory & Cell Signaling, SUMMER COURSE
+PHAR 8324 - Fundamentals of Pharmacology: Receptor Theory & Cell Signaling, FALL COURSE

 Course Description: Structure and function of cell-surface receptors and the molecular bases by which they activate cellular function.
 Topics include receptor identification; quantitation of simple and complex binding phenomena; molecular bases for receptor coupling to GTP-binding proteins; the structure and function of ligand-operated ion channels, receptor-tyrosine kinases and receptor-induced signal transduction cascades receptors as oncogenes and proto-oncogenes.
 Prerequisite: Enrollment in the Ph.D. program or consent of faculty.

 PHAR 8322 - Scientific Communications Skills, Part I, FALL COURSE